GetStream/stream-tutorial-projects/README.md

-# Swiftui Series Animation Challenge
+# SwiftUI Series Animation Challenge
 A week-long event to learn, compete and socialize in the world of SwiftUI.
 Participate in the animation event and show your skills to the world!.

 ## When?